Advice > Software engineering

 8. 50 divide and conquer interview questions

-4.3 Google questions
+4.3 Google coding questions

 Testing yourself by answering questions from recent Google coding interviews is a great way of gauging your level, regardless of whether you're actually targeting the company.